A Design Research on the Contemporary Vernacular Architecture: Develop Vernacular Architecture through Contemporary Design and Emerging Technology

-It is important to preserve the local ‘townscape’ in the construction of Beautiful Villages that has become the priority of the integrated urban-rural development in China.
-This project aims to provide an insight into this, using methods and techniques for design research and research by design.
-Some important design thinking/concepts (including Adaptive Architecture, Vernacular Architecture, Sustainable Design, and Collaborative Design and so on) and emerging technologies (e.g. prefabrication, Virtual Reality, etc.) will be studied in order to address above concerns from an integrated perspective.
-The anticipated output is about a design guidance on using prefabricated and adaptable building fabrics to facilitate collaborative design/regeneration of vernacular architecture and thereby preserve the local townscape in a sustainable manner.
-And its effectiveness will be further verified through prototyping in Virtual/Augmented Reality (VR/AR) or onsite physical models, followed by in-depth surveys, based on cases located in Yunnan Province.
+It is important to sustain vernacular architecture in the construction of Beautiful Villages that has become the priority of the integrated urban-rural development in China.
+This project aims to provide a new insight into this, using methods and techniques for design research and research by design.
+Some important design thinking/concepts (including Adaptable Architecture, Vernacular Architecture, Sustainable Design, and Collaborative Design and so on) and emerging technologies (e.g. 3d printing, prefabrication, etc.) will be studied in order to address above concerns from an integrated perspective.
+The anticipated output is a design matrix/framework on using contemporary architectural design strategies to facilitate the future development of vernacular architecture in a sustainable manner from a long-term perspective.
+It is initially summarized through literature review and existing projects review, and its effectiveness will be verified through design research in architectural practices, followed by in-depth surveys, based on cases located in Yunnan Province.

-Nan Yang is a PhD candidate in the School of Architecture, University of Liverpool (UoL), but based off-site at Xi’an Jiaotong-Liverpool University (XJTLU).
-He also teaches at Soochow University's architecture studio as a guest tutor.
-His research interest lies in adaptive design methods for vernacular architecture.
-Before his PhD study, he received MSc in Architecture from Delft University of Technology with an outstanding master thesis and BA (Hons) in Architecture from XJTLU/UoL with first class.
+Nan Yang is now a PhD student studying contemporary vernacular architecture.
+Before PhD research, he received MSc in Architecture from Delft University of Technology with an outstanding master thesis and BA (Hons) in Architecture from XJTLU/UoL with first class.
 He also has work experience in practice including a recent one at MVRDV.
-As an architect, Nan’s profile includes design and research projects in China, Netherlands and the UK.
+As a designer, Nan’s profile includes design and research projects in China, Netherlands and the UK.
 He was also accredited LEED AP, BD+C from USGBC in 2017.

 This research focuses on healthcare design at community-based level, according to the shift of the national healthcare service in China from a “centralised” pattern to a “decentralised” one.
 Social research methods are applied to explore stakeholders’ understanding about the satisfaction and needs for community-based healthcare environments from a perspective of end-users (e.g. patients and medical staff).
 A pilot model End-user Centred Participatory Design for Community-based Healthcare Environments is proposed finally, in order to improve the holistic design quality of community-based medical facilities and social sustainability of the design regulations that are designated for healthcare environments in China.